OWNER AND ARTISTIC DIRECTOR

 Christina is really amping up the ballet program here at K-Force!
 We are so excited about all of the new ideas she is bringing to the ballet program to help our dancers reach their fullest potentional.

-Jessica Hutchins has trained the last 16 years at Blair Dance Studio, K-Force Dance Academy and most recently, Studio Bleu Dance Center and the Art of Technicque Ballet.
-She has also trained at Hubbard Street Dance in Chicago and San Fransico Conservatory of Dance in San Fransico, CA. She enjoys all forms of dance, from ballet to hip hop, but her passion is for contemporary dance.
+Jessica Hutchins has trained at Blair Dance Studio, K-Force Dance Academy and Studio Bleu Dance Center/The Art of Technicque Ballet.
+She has also completed intensives at Hubbard Street Dance in Chicago, San Fransico Conservatory of Dance, Company E Dance, in Washington, DC and Norhtwest Dance Project in Portland, Oregon.
+She enjoys all forms of dance, from ballet to hip hop, but her passion is for contemporary dance.

-Jessica has been choreographing for K-Force for the past 3 years and has also choreographed dances for several other studios along the East Coast.
-Her dances have won choreography awards from Broadway Dance International, Imagine, Star Power, Encore, Artists Simply Human, Hype, Dream Makers and Intrigue Dance Competitions.
+Jessica has been choreographing for K-Force for the past 5 years and has also choreographed dances for several other studios along the East Coast.
+Her dances have won choreography awards from multiple dance competitions.

 HIP HOP INSTRUCTOR